 Mid-Autumn Festival (中秋节 Zhongqiu Jie) is a celebration of harvest during the full autumn moon.
 It is one of the most celebrated traditional festivals in China.
 It falls on the 15th day of the 8th month in the lunisolar calendar.
 An important part of the festival celebration is moon worship.
 The special food of the Mid-Autumn Festival is the mooncake (月饼 yuebing).
 If you are going to China in September, it’s a very nice gesture to give mooncakes to your Chinese business partner as a gift.

 National Day – October 1, 2019

-Chinese National Day is celebrated on October 1st every year to commemorate the founding of the People’s Republic of China on October 1, 1949.
+Chinese National Day is celebrated on October 1 every year to commemorate the founding of the People’s Republic of China on October 1, 1949.
 In 2019, the Chinese will celebrate the 70th anniversary of this event.
-The 7-day holiday from October 1st to 7th is called „Golden Week”.
-During this time Chinese people travel all over the country.
-This causes prices of tickets and hotel rooms to go up.
-Offices, factories and most of the shops and restaurants are closed.
+The 7-day holiday from October 1 to 7th is called “Golden Week.”
+During this time, Chinese people travel all over the country.
+This causes the prices of tickets and hotel rooms to go up.
+Offices, factories, and most shops and restaurants are closed.
 We don’t recommend traveling to China during this time.

 Presented in this article, China Holidays 2019 are public holidays of national character.
 When doing business in China, you need to take Chinese non-working days into consideration.
 We also recommend checking for the holidays of regional characteristics.
 If you like our China Holidays 2019 list, please share it!